Orthostatic Protein, Timed Collection, Urine

-As a second-order test for further characterization of proteinuria <3 grams/24 hours, particularly in children or adolescents
+As a second-order test for additional characterization of proteinuria of less than 3 grams/24 hours, particularly in children or adolescents

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 It is not unusual for urine protein excretion derived from supine collections to be somewhat lower than protein excretion derived from upright collections.
-However, orthostatic or postural proteinuria is characterized by a supine excretion rate of <50 mg/8 hrs.
+However, orthostatic or postural proteinuria is characterized by a supine excretion rate of less than 50 mg/8 hours.